AdaptNC: Adaptive Nonconformity Scores for Conformal Prediction under Distribution Shift: Limitations

 \section{Limitations}

 While AdaptNC demonstrates the ability to recover tight, valid uncertainty regions under distribution shift, it remains, as with other adaptive conformal prediction methods, susceptible to producing trivial uncertainty sets.
 Although such sets are not entirely uninformative, as they indicate that future observations are likely to fall outside the previously observed support and that the system may be undergoing a regime change, they nonetheless represent a limitation.
-To further examine this behavior, we report the \textbf{percentage of vacuous coverage timesteps} for each method in Table~\ref{table:vacuous_coverage}, defined as $\frac{1}{T}\sum_{t=0}^{T} \mathds{1}\{\hat{q}_{t,1-\alpha} = \infty\}$, which quantifies the frequency with which a method yields uninformative, unbounded uncertainty regions.

-Table~\ref{table:vacuous_coverage} shows that Split CP does not exhibit vacuous coverage at any time step, as it lacks the ability to adapt over time.
-In contrast, all methods incorporating temporal adaptation, including DtACI, exhibit a nonzero fraction of timesteps in which trivial uncertainty sets are recovered.
-Although AdaptNC achieves the lowest proportion of vacuous coverage timesteps for the Indoor Localization and Social Navigation tasks, the differences among the three adaptive methods are relatively modest.
-For the Multirotor Navigation task, AdaptNC attains the highest fraction of vacuous coverage timesteps; however, the remaining adaptive methods also display comparably high proportions.
-These results indicate that vacuous coverage is a shared limitation across all adaptive conformal prediction methods considered in this study.
+Empirically, AdaptNC exhibits a vacuous coverage rate of approximately $25\%$ across all case studies, while DtACI exhibits a rate of approximately $20\%$.
+Although AdaptNC shows a slightly higher vacuous coverage rate, the difference is marginal, and these results suggest that vacuous coverage is an inherent limitation shared across all adaptive conformal prediction methods considered in this study.
+Furthermore, we emphasize that vacuous coverage steps do not constitute a critical safety concern in autonomous systems.
+Rather, they serve as indicators of a potential regime change in the environment, at which point the system can transition to a fallback safe controller during the transient phase.
+We believe that score function regularization may be able to address this issue, and it is an avenue of future work we are pursuing.